img

 • Fatigue

-• Less interest in sex
+• Decreased interest in sex

 • Weakness

-Changes to your menstrual cycle are the most common side effects.
+Changes to your menstrual cycle are the most common side effect.
 You may have irregular bleeding or spotting.
 After a year of use, about 50% of women will stop getting their periods.
 If this happens to you, your period should come back when you stop getting the shots.

 The FDA has issued a safety warning about the use of the Depo-Provera birth control shot.
 Studies link this shot to a loss of bone density in women, although bone density may recover when a woman is no longer getting the shot.